Tim Wirth: United States Senator

-In 1986, Wirth ran for the U.S. Senate and won his party's nomination unopposed to replace Sen. Gary Hart.
+In 1986, Wirth ran for the U.S. Senate and won his party's nomination unopposed to replace Senator Gary Hart.
 The general election was more difficult than expected, and he defeated fellow U.S. Representative Ken Kramer by a narrow margin.
 In the Senate, he focused on environmental issues, particularly global climate change, and organized the historic Hansen hearings on climate change in 1988.
 At the hearings, Hansen testified that the Earth is warmer than at any other time in recent history, and that this can be attributed to human activity with 99% certainty.
 The hearings are widely credited with first bringing climate change into the public discourse.
 With his close friend, the late Senator John Heinz (R-PA), he authored "Project 88", outlining the groundbreaking "Cap and Trade" idea which became law in the Clean Air Act Amendments of 1990.
 He authored the far-reaching Colorado Wilderness Bill which became law in 1993, and with Senator Alan Simpson (R-WY) he authored major legislation focused on population stabilization.
 Wirth also organized the Senate Task Force on the Expansion of Major League Baseball, which became a major factor in the awarding of a new expansion franchise to Denver.
 He chose not to run for re-election in 1992, citing in a front page cover story in the Sunday New York Times Magazine (August 9, 1992), frustration with the ever-increasing role of money in politics to the exclusion of focus on public policy.